 4. Junior Leagues:

 These are reserved for children ages 6-16.
-They are mostly on week ends, but some meet after school.
+Most of them meet on week ends, but some meet after school.
 Teams vary from 2-3 players and the cost is approximately $9 per week.
-There is no prize money involved , since they are under the age of 18, but trophies, or gift cards to various establishments may be given out at the end of the season.
+There is no prize money involved (since they are under the age of 18) but trophies, or gift cards to various establishments may be given out at the end of the bowling season.

-There are also many other Leagues available such as Vacation Leagues-where the team that finishes in first place at the end wins a vacation, Mens Leagues-for men only, Women leagues-for women only, and Disability Leagues-for the handicapped, where they have special ramps for the ball to slide down that can be moved left or right on the approach.
+There are also many other Leagues available such as Vacation Leagues-where the team that finishes in first place at the end wins a vacation, Mens Leagues-for men only, Women leagues-for women only, and Disability Leagues-for the handicapped, where they have special ramps for the ball to slide down that can be moved left or right on the approach for assisting those bowlers that may need them.

-Join me next week when I'll be discussing about what happens to everyone in bowling, "Slumps".
+Join me next week when I'll be discussing about "Bowling Ball Speeds" and how it can affect your game.

 Good Luck and High scoring!